---

 ## Abstract

 This EIP removes the block access list (BAL) from the `ExecutionPayloadEnvelope` and propagates it as an independent sidecar on a dedicated gossip topic.
-Builders commit to the BAL root in their `ExecutionPayloadBid`.
-Sidecar verification uses this commitment; no separate signature is required.
+Builders commit to the BAL exactly once, by including `keccak256(rlp(BAL))` (the same 32-byte value already defined as `block_access_list_hash` in the EL block header by [EIP-7928](./eip-7928.md)) in their `ExecutionPayloadBid`.
+Sidecar verification uses this commitment; the consensus layer treats the BAL as opaque bytes and never needs to RLP-decode it.
+No separate sidecar signature is required.
 The Payload Timeliness Committee (PTC) enforces BAL availability at the attestation deadline.

 ## Motivation